TadiT7/treble_experimentations_wiki/Samsung-Galaxy-A20.md

 [\*] To enable the wide camera go to Phh Treble Settings-> Samsung Features-> Tick "Enable access to all cameras" (**Requires a Q/R vendor**) and reboot.
 You'll also have to use a camera app that supports it, like Open Camera.

-[\*\*] Headphones aren't detected on latest versions of AOSP 12.
-This should be fixed on the upcoming release (v403).
-For now, a workaround is to remove through TWRP the A20 vendor overlay located at `/system/product/overlay/treble-overlay-samsung-a20.apk`
+[\*\*] Headphones aren't detected on most versions of AOSP 12.
+This should have been fixed on AOSP 12.1.

 [\*\*\*] Having USB debugging enabled whilst using MTP will crash the device.
 (Still the same with Eureka Kernel)